 Alternatively, it can be tied through the loops of your pants as a belt or serve as suspenders in order to keep your pants up.

-Using the inner cords can be beneficial at catching fish in a pinch, especially in murky water where the fish can’t see the line as clearly.
-Hook some fresh bait you’ve found to a sharp hook, and drop in a line.
+The inner cords are best to use when you want to improvise a fishing rod, especially in murky water where fish can’t see the line too well.
+Hook some fresh bait to a sharp hook, and drop in the line.

-You may just be lucky enough to catch a catfish for a tasty meal.
-Simply remove the outer covering of your paracord and remove one of the inner cords.
-Remove as many threads as you need to serve as your fishing line, and you’re good to go.
+Simply remove the outer colored covering of your paracord and take out one of the inner cords.
+Remove as many threads as you need to serve as your fishing lines, and you’re good to go.
 And if it happens to break, you have plenty more to use as replacement, allowing you to fish for as long as you need to.

-If you don’t have the resources or the energy to lug a huge tent around with you, you can make your own easily with some paracord and a tarp.
-Using the inner cords will provide you with enough length to tie up each of the corners so that you won’t have to endure the elements, especially if they’re against you during your trip.
+If you don’t have the resources or the energy to take a tent with you, you can make your own easily with some paracord from your bracelet, and a tarp.
+Using the inner cords will provide you with enough length to tie up each of the corners so that you won’t have to endure the bad weather.

 Most tarps already have reinforced holes in each corner, so all you need is to tie the paracord through the holes and to some nearby trees in order to shelter you from the rain.
-And when you’re done, you can take down the whole thing, bundle it up with your nylon rope and go, and it will be like you were never there.
+Check out a step-by-step tutorial to make a tent out of a tarp.

 Repairing your gear

-If the strap on your backpack breaks or a buckle gives out, the paracord is ready to serve with a multitude of ways or you to repair your stuff.
-It may involve tying a few knots, or using the inner cords to weave through holes and “stitch” everything back up together.
+If the strap on your backpack breaks or a buckle gives out, the paracord from your bracelet can easily fix anything like that.
+It might involve tying a few knots, or using the inner cords to stitch things back up together.

-As you can see, paracord is close to a miracle tool, but these are just a few uses.
+As you can see, paracord is close to a multi-purpose tool, but these are only the best 10 uses.
 Other handy uses for this wonderful material include:

 - hanging tools from your belt